Pluribus AI 2024 Election Autopsy

 The administration's foreign policy was marked by strategic miscalculations and a failure to manage the domestic political fallout from global crises.

-290 findings
+290 quotes

 27 voices